microsoft/nni/docs/en_US/Compressor/Pruner.md

  ![](../../img/fpgm_fig1.png)

 >Previous works utilized “smaller-norm-less-important” criterion to prune filters with smaller norm values in a convolutional neural network.
 In this paper, we analyze this norm-based criterion and point out that its effectiveness depends on two requirements that are not always met: (1) the norm deviation of the filters should be large; (2) the minimum norm of the filters should be small.
 To solve this problem, we propose a novel filter pruning method, namely Filter Pruning via Geometric Median (FPGM), to compress the model regardless of those two requirements.
 Unlike previous methods, FPGM compresses CNN models by pruning filters with redundancy, rather than those with “relatively less” importance.

+We also provide a dependency-aware mode for this pruner to get better speedup from the pruning.
+Please reference [dependency-aware](./DependencyAware.md) for more details.

 ### Usage